The secret to making your most delicious Stuffed Bell Peppers ever.

 Add some cheese and bake!

 I like to use a pretty baking dish that will go straight from oven-to-table and several colors of peppers to turn this delicious dish into something gorgeous.
-I have a few Stuffed Bell Peppers variations that I’ll be posting for you, including a spicy Mexican version that is knock-your-socks-off good (and easy)!
+I have a few variations of this recipe that I’ll be posting for you, including a spicy Mexican version that is knock-your-socks-off good (and easy)!

 - 1/2 large onion, chopped